Engee documentation

 Specify the window used for Doppler processing as None, Hamming, Chebyshev, Hann, Kaiser, Taylor or Custom.

-If you set the DopplerWindow property to Taylor, the generated Taylor window will have four nearly constant side petals adjacent to the main petal.
+If you set the value for the DopplerWindow property Taylor The generated Taylor window will have four almost permanent side lobes adjacent to the main lobe.

 Dependencies